v-nibara/azure-docs/articles/active-directory/conditional-access/overview.md

 Customers with [Microsoft 365 Business licenses](https://docs.microsoft.com/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-business-service-description) also have access to Conditional Access features.

+[!NOTE]
+Each individual user being controlled by a conditional access policy should have a valid license assigned.

 ## Next steps

 [Building a Conditional Access policy piece by piece](concept-conditional-access-policies.md)